 This program provides the student with a broad understanding of vision science and also an in-depth knowledge of a particular area within the field.
 It offers a rich variety of specialty areas within vision science, enables the student to grow expertise in a certain division of vision science, and equips the student to perform research independently.
 It is designed to prepare the students to continue to the doctorate degree or to seek career opportunities with their specialized applied vision research skills in academic, corporate, and other professional settings.

 The program is designed so that a typical student would require 2 years (or 5 semesters, including one summer) of study to complete the degree requirements, but the amount of time required to meet requirements can vary depending upon circumstances.
-Requirements vary based upon students’ backgrounds; students with advanced standing (e.g., with prior or concurrent training in an ACOE-approved Doctorate of Optometry program or with other optometry-clinically relevant background) may be able to complete the MS requirements within a shorter timeframe.
-A minimum of 21.5 credits is required, and the total time allowed to complete all MS degree requirements is five years.
+Requirements vary based upon students’ backgrounds; students with advanced standing (e.g., with prior or concurrent training in an ACOE-approved Doctorate of Optometry program, with other optometry-clinically relevant background, or with special MOU agreement) may be able to complete the MS requirements within a shorter timeframe.
+The total time allowed to complete all MS degree requirements is five years.

 Academic Advisor, Thesis Advisor, and Thesis Committee